 - With more people getting sick with COVID-19 local animal shelters are concerned companion animals will be left uncared for.
 Local animal shelters urge the public to have an emergency plan for your pets.
 Key Words: Emergency, Disaster, coronavirus,

-- HEALTH - COVID-19 Testing Sites at James Lick and Christopher High Schools
+- HEALTH - COVID-19 Testing Sites and Information - Free

 - HEALTH - Community Health Partnership (CHP) Member Organizations

 - CHPSCC health centers and clinics are one of the few sources of accessible, affordable, and culturally competent health care services for low-income and medically underserved populations, independent of Immigration status.
 While maintaining a workforce that reflects the diversity of the communities they serve, these health centers and clinics provide an array of services including general family practice, medical and dental care, well baby visits, prenatal care, nutritional counseling, health education, and prevention, counseling, mental health services, and community outreach.
 Multi-lingual: Spanish, Vietnamese, Phone Translation Service

 - HEALTH - Covered California Health Insurance

 Covered CA Insurance is still available UNTIL JjULY 31st. - Special Extended Enrollment Period Due to COVID-19.

 Immigrant communities and families with mixed immigration status (such as having undocumented parents, lawfully present siblings, or U.S. citizen children, all under the same roof) may be reluctant to seek health care because of fears about privacy and enrollment eligibility.
 Multi-language: | Spanish | Tagalog | Vietnamese | Key Words: Insurance, Health